aniketedgaonkar/Road_Accident_Analysis/README.md

 ## Technologies Used:-
 Tableau: For data visualization and dashboard creation.<br>
 Data Sources: Excel.
-## Project Insights
+## Project Insights <br>
-Overall Trend:
+Overall Trend:<br>
 Total accidents have decreased by 11.7% YoY to 1,44,419.
-Total casualties have decreased by 11.89% YoY to 1,95,737.
+<br>Total casualties have decreased by 11.89% YoY to 1,95,737.
-Fatal casualties show a significant decrease of 26.4% YoY, which is positive.
+<br>Fatal casualties show a significant decrease of 26.4% YoY, which is positive.
-Casualties by Vehicle Type:
+<br>Casualties by Vehicle Type:
-Cars account for the highest casualties (1,55,804), followed by motorcycles (15,579).
+<br>Cars account for the highest casualties (1,55,804), followed by motorcycles (15,579).
-Agricultural vehicles show the largest percentage drop (36.97% decrease).
+<br>Agricultural vehicles show the largest percentage drop (36.97% decrease).
-Bus casualties increased slightly (5.59% increase).
+<br>Bus casualties increased slightly (5.59% increase).
-Casualties by Weather Conditions:
+<br>Casualties by Weather Conditions:
-Most accidents occur in fine weather (80.71%), while rain (11.73%) and snow/fog (2.88%) contribute less.
+<br>Most accidents occur in fine weather (80.71%), while rain (11.73%) and snow/fog (2.88%) contribute less.
-Casualties by Road Surface:
+<br>Casualties by Road Surface:
-Majority of accidents happen on dry roads (67.43%), followed by wet roads (25.72%).
+<br>Majority of accidents happen on dry roads (67.43%), followed by wet roads (25.72%).
-Casualties by Road Type:
+<br>Casualties by Road Type:
-Single carriageways are the most accident-prone (1,44,653 casualties), compared to dual carriageways, roundabouts, and one-way streets.
+<br>Single carriageways are the most accident-prone (1,44,653 casualties), compared to dual carriageways, roundabouts, and one-way streets.
-Location Insights:
+<br>Location Insights:
-Accident hotspots are concentrated in southern and eastern parts of England, as per the map visualization.
+<br>Accident hotspots are concentrated in southern and eastern parts of England, as per the map visualization.
 Severity Insights:
 Serious casualties are 27,045, and slight casualties are 1,65,837, showing most accidents result in minor injuries.